thecochenille/thecochenille/README.md

 ### This is Isabelle!
 #### Data Scientist with a focus in MLOps

 I am a former Research Scientist turned Data Scientist, now specializing in building robust, maintainable Machine Learning systems.
-My focus is on moving beyond "working code" toward mature engineering—prioritizing system integrity, and architectural stability.
+My focus is on moving beyond "working code" toward mature engineering, prioritizing system integrity and architectural stability.

 ### **2026 Project:** The Quiet Build